Wednesday, May 17, 2017

 In the beginning was the Word, and the Word was with God [TON THEON], and the Word was God [THEOS].
 The same was in the beginning with God [TON THEON]. -- John 1:1,2, World English - transliterations from the Westcott & Hort Interlinear.

-The word THEOS is being applied to the LOGOS in John 1:1, but this does not mean that John was saying that Jesus was the only true God whom the LOGOS was with, as it should be apparent since twice John states that the LOGOS was with God.
-Jesus declares that One whom he was with before the world was made was the only true God (John 17:1,3,5), thus the scriptures make it plain that John is not saying that the Logos was the only true God whom the Logos was with.
+The word THEOS is being applied to the LOGOS in John 1:1, but this does not mean that John was saying that Jesus was the only true God with whom the LOGOS was, as it should be apparent since twice John states that the LOGOS was with God.
+Jesus declares that the One with whom he was before the world was made was the only true God (John 17:1,3,5); thus, the scriptures make it plain that John is not saying that the Logos was the only true God with whom the Logos was.
 Paul distinguishes Jesus from being the "one God" of whom are all in 1 Corinthians 8:6.
-The God of Abraham, Isaaac, and Jacob, who spoke through the prophets of old, is presented as only one person and distinguished from his Son in Hebrews 1:1,2.
-Isaiah 61:1,2 and Micah 5:4 presents Jehovah as the ELOHIM (God) of the Messiah.
+The God of Abraham, Isaac, and Jacob, who spoke through the prophets of old, is presented as only one person and distinguished from his Son in Hebrews 1:1,2.
+Isaiah 61:1,2 and Micah 5:4 present Jehovah as the ELOHIM (God) of the Messiah.
 The default scriptural reasoning should be that Jesus is not Jehovah, his God.
 Therefore, the term THEOS as applied to the Logos should be applied with the general meaning of the Hebraic words for deity/divinity (forms of EL, ELOHIM), that is, of strength, power, or might.

 While most translations render "kai theos een ho logos" as "the Word was God," Moffat renders this phrase as "the Word was divine."
 Julius Mantey declares that the phrase means "the Word was deity."
 We should have no objection to rendering theos as divine or deity, if one applies the terms divine and deity with the general meaning of strength, might, power, rather than as Supreme Being -- the Might of the Universe.
 James Parkinson, in his footnote of the American Revised Version Improved and Corrected, suggests "mighty was the Word."
 This would be the better rendering, or a rendering such as "the Word was mighty," both of which would distinguish the Word from the only true God whom the Logos was with.
 This would be in agreement with the rest of the scriptures, where the words for deity / divinity are applied to persons (and even things) who are not Jehovah in a general sense of might, power or strength.